Citywide Council on High Schools (CCHS)

 What if I have current high school students in multiple boroughs?

 You must list on your application all your children attending public, non-charter high schools.
-If your children attend high schools in different boroughs shall appear on the ballot for each borough where the applicant’s children attend high school.
-Applicants must rank on their application, in order of preference, which borough they’d like to represent.
-If selected, the applicant will represent the borough that they’ve ranked highest.
+If your children attend high schools in different boroughs, your name will appear on the ballot for each borough where you have a child attending high school.
+You must rank on your application, in order of preference, which borough you would like to represent.
+If you are selected, you will represent the borough that you have ranked highest.

 How and when can I apply to serve on the CCHS?

-During the 2013 Selection Process, you can apply to serve on the CCHS HERE (on or after February 13, 2013).
-The application process ends at 11:59 on March 27th.
-For those lacking access to a personal computer, the Division of Family and Community Engagement (FACE) will provide information regarding how individuals may access computers at FACE’s office, in local district offices and schools, and at public libraries.
+During the 2015 Selection Process, you can apply to serve on CCHS here (on or after February 11, 2015).
+The application process ends at 11:59 pm on March 11, 2015.
+If you do not have access to a personal computer, the Division of Family and Community Engagement (FACE) will provide information on how you may access computers at FACE’s office, in local district offices and schools, and at public libraries.
 Please call 212.374.4118 or email CCECinfo@schools.nyc.gov Outside of the 2015 Selection Process—i.e., before February 11, 2015 or after July 1, 2015—you may apply to fill a vacancy on CCHS.
 Please consult ……………….. for details.